-A TV adaptation of the Tracy/Hepburn classic.
-Adam Bonner was a young assistant DA while his wife, Amanda, was a junior partner in a law firm.
+Adam Bonner is a young assistant DA while his wife, Amanda, is a junior partner in a law firm.
 Their jobs often put them in conflict within the courtroom and, by extension, at home.
 Amanda ...

 11 of 23 people found this review helpful.

 Was this review helpful to you?